-Moreover, consider getting a motherboard with at least four memory slots, each of which can support 16GB RAM and above.
+Moreover, consider getting a motherboard with at least four memory slots, each supporting 16GB RAM and above.
 This will make it easy for you to upgrade the computer’s memory whenever you want enough RAM for gaming, video editing, and video streaming.

-A motherboards chipset plays an important role and can help you determine the number of SATA ports, the PCIe lanes, and how the system can overlock.
-Using the Z390 chipset allows room for future expandability, making them one of the best options.
+A motherboards chipset is important and can help you determine the number of SATA ports, the PCIe lanes, and how the system can overlock.
+The Z390 chipset allows room for future expandability, making them one of the best options.

 As you research the ideal chipset, ensure that you consider a chipset compatible with the processor you are using.
-If you are not set for a particular chipset or brand, various options and deals are available.
+Various options and deals are available if you are not set for a particular chipset or brand.

 The number of expansion slots in the motherboard can determine the number of components installed in the computer.
 Many motherboards come with slots to help install sound cards, graphic cards, and a few M.2 SSD drives.